grahamton/Lumen-Lab/README.md

 1.  **Instant Mandalas**: Turn any photo into a perfect kaleidoscope instantly.
 2.  **Seamless Repeats**: The "Pattern" feature automatically tiles your design, ensuring it wraps perfectly around the edges for infinite printing.
 3.  **Organic Flow**: Add "melt" and "warp" effects that mimic hydro-dipping or tie-dye aesthetics.
+4.  **Print Ready**: Use "Posterize" to reduce colors for screen printing, or "Neon Edges" for high-contrast rave wear.

 ---